gultar/arianes-thread-blockchain/readme.md

 Almost all configurations for the generation of blocks are found in the ./config/genesis.json.

-You can set the balances of your account for the ICO.
+You can set the initial balances of your accounts in the genesis block.
 Other configurations like block times, initial/minimum difficulty and much more can be set in this file.
 Default configurations are those of the main network.